huynguy-db/arcion-docs/content/docs/source-setup/Db2/Db2_native_luw.md

     retry-wait-duration-ms: 1000
     ```

+    Notice the property called `node`.
+It represents the name of the Db2 node you're connecting to.
+It can go anywhere in the root of the file.
+The default node name is the Db2 user’s name.

-2. Set the value of `cdc-log-storage` to `READ_LOG`.
+2. Set the value of `cdc-log-storage` to `READ_LOG` in the connection configuration file.
 This tells Replicant that you want to use the native db2ReadLog as the CDC log reader:

     ```yaml
     cdc-log-config: